advanced-security/teams-secret-scanning-notifier-azure-function/INSTALL.md

 - leave the option selected to "Enable SSL verification"
 - select the events you want to receive, by giving the app the relevant additional permissions, and then selecting which events should be sent to the webhook
   - ⚠️ carefully think about the security implications of giving _anyone with write access_ to your repository access to these events before you choose the events
 - click on the "Generate a private key" button.
 This will automatically download the private key as a `.pem` file.
-Save the private key somewhere safe - this is the only time you get to download it, and you will need it later
+  - ⚠️ save the private key somewhere safe - _this is the only time you get to download it_, and you will need it later

 [The full GitHub docs](https://docs.github.com/en/enterprise-cloud@latest/apps/creating-github-apps/registering-a-github-app/registering-a-github-app) can help you if you get stuck.